CARV-ICS-FORTH/knot/docs/index.rst

 In summary, Karvdash provides a web-based, graphical frontend - a `dashboard` - for users to:

 * Launch services or applications from customizable templates.
-* Organize container images stored in a private Docker registry.
+* Organize container images stored in a private registry.
 * Manage files that are automatically attached to service and application containers when launched.

 Under the hood, Karvdash: